arcus-azure/arcus.observability/docs/features/writing-different-telemetry-types.md

 For most optimal output, we recommend using our [Azure Application Insights sink](/features/sinks/azure-application-insights).

+**We highly encourage to provide contextual information to all your telemetry** to make it more powerful and support this for all telemetry types.

+> :bulb: For sake of simplicity we have not included how to track contextual information, for more information see [our documentation](/features/making-telemetry-more-powerful).

 ## Installation

 This feature requires to install our NuGet package